ssb22/adjuster/README.md

 Options that call external programs are unlikely to work in AppEngine Standard but you can use htmlFilter with Python functions (see above; if you have large modules not always used then you might want to import these on demand).

 ## Werkzeug, cherrypy etc
 If using Werkzeug, cherrypy.wsgiserver, or similar, do `werkzeug.serving.run_simple(`IP, port`, myApp, threaded=True)` or `cherrypy.wsgiserver.CherryPyWSGIServer((`IP, port`), myApp).start()` or whatever.
-You will need Tornado 5.1.1 or below (Tornado 6 doesn’t support this) and it has to be installed properly rather than simply placing its `tornado` subdirectory into the current directory, unless it’s Tornado 2.4.1 on Python 2.6 or 2.7.
+You will need Python 3.11 or below running Tornado 5.1.1 or below, since Tornado 6 on Python 3.12+ doesn’t support this. ​It has to be installed properly rather than simply placing its `tornado` subdirectory into the current directory, unless it’s Tornado 2.4.1 on Python 2.6 or 2.7.
 ## CGI
-You can turn it into a CGI script via `import wsgiref.handlers ; wsgiref.handlers.CGIHandler().run(myApp)` but that will need a separate process for each concurrent request. ​Again you will need Tornado 5.1.1 or below (Tornado 6 doesn’t support this), and it has to be installed properly rather than simply placing its tornado subdirectory into the current directory, unless it’s Tornado 2.4.1 on Python 2.6 or 2.7.
+This will need a separate process for each concurrent request. ​On older setups (before Python&nbsp;3.12, before Tornade&nbsp;6) you can turn it into a CGI script via `import wsgiref.handlers ; wsgiref.handlers.CGIHandler().run(myApp)` or with newer setups set the options `just_me`, `one_request_only`, `stdio` and `cgi`, set `port` to `-1` and call `main` instead of `make_WSGI_application`.
 If using Apache, put

     ErrorDocument 404 /wrapper.cgi
     Options -Indexes